side-projects-42/Resource-Store-2/GOOGLE/devtoolsExtended/extension/WebInspectorKit/LayoutTests/inspector/debugger/debugger-autocontinue-on-syntax-error.md

-Tests that debugger won't stop on syntax errors even if "pause on uncaught exceptions" is on.
+Tests that debugger won’t stop on syntax errors even if “pause on uncaught exceptions” is on.